yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 ## Adding constraints

 All right, let me recap: we already had a perfectly good way to (approximately) solve the K-Means objective.
 Now we have a new, more complicated way to solve it with intermediate linear programming problems.
-Why put ourself through that?
+Why put ourselves through that?

 Well, the neat thing is: we can now easily add further constraints in our intermediate linear programming problem!